mattermost/docs/source/administration/telemetry.rst

   - At the 24 hour mark and every 24 hours thereafter.

 Deployment Configuration Information
-  Basic information including Mattermost server version, database and operating system type and version, and count of System Administrator accounts
+  Basic information including Mattermost server version, database and operating system type and version, and count of System Administrator accounts.

 Server Configuration Settings
   Non-personally identifiable data from configuration settings file (``config.json``) in the form of ``type`` ("enumerated integer" or "enumerated boolean") values, ``true/false`` ("boolean"), and ``count`` ("integer").
 Specifically these include: